Work Truck Telematics Solutions Can Help Maximize Fleet Productivity

 You have an even greater ability to make data-driven decisions that improve fleet performance and efficiency when work truck power systems communicate with the truck’s telematics system.

-The EnPak® A30GBW, EnPak A60HGE and EnPak A60GE all-in-one power systems from Miller Electric Mfg.
+The EnPak® A30GBW, EnPak A60HGE and EnPak A60GE power systems from Miller Electric Mfg.
 LLC are CAN bus-enabled systems that connect with the vehicle’s telematics.
 This connectivity delivers real-time data on the EnPak engine’s health, including the air compressor, and provides system error codes, service alerts and more as part of the truck’s total telematics report.

 This information allows you to proactively schedule maintenance and track change management.
-This data is also a good way to compare idle time, fuel usage and other information for PTO-driven equipment versus an all-in-one power system — to help justify purchasing decisions for the fleet.
+This data is also a good way to compare idle time, fuel usage and other information for PTO-driven equipment versus an all-in-one — to help justify purchasing decisions for the fleet.

 Take idle off your truck